freenas/freenas-docs/userguide/snippets/xseries.rst

 computer running serial terminal software.

-Do not use the serial port for any purpose except checking the initial X series Out-of-Band management IP address or setting that address to be obtained by a different method.
+Do not use the serial port for any purpose except checking the initial X-Series Out-of-Band management IP address or setting that address to be obtained by a different method.
-**After use, disconnect the black USB serial cable from the X series.**
+**After use, disconnect the black USB serial cable from the X-Series.**

-.. warning:: The black USB serial cable is only for use with the Out-of-Band serial port on the X Series.
+.. warning:: The black USB serial cable is only for use with the Out-of-Band serial port on the X-Series.
 Do not attempt to use it with any other equipment.